lastmjs/redux-store-element/README.md

 This custom element also depends on native ES Modules support and bare specifier support.
 Use a bundler like [Rollup](https://github.com/rollup/rollup) or [Webpack](https://github.com/webpack/webpack) if your environment doesn't support ES Modules.
 If your environment does support ES Modules and you do not wish to use a bundler, you will need to use a static file server that provides rewrites for bare specifiers like [Polyserve](https://github.com/Polymer/polyserve) or [Zwitterion](https://github.com/lastmjs/zwitterion).

 The following examples are written with Polymer.
-It shouldn't be too hard to adapt them to other libraries and frameworks, keeping in mind their data binding systems and DOM interactions:
+It shouldn't be too hard to adapt them to other libraries and frameworks, keeping in mind their data binding systems and DOM interactions.
+This documentation is outdated, using HTML Imports instead of ES Modules, and will be updated in the future:

 ## Creating the root reducer
 At some point before you begin dispatching actions, you need to pass in your root reducer to any `<redux-store></redux-store>` element through the root-reducer attribute.
 From the example: